snowflake/vole2/README.txt

 The source code for Vole is in the Vienna directory.
 It is simply too painful to rename it as Fossil does not know about directory versioning.

+Requirements to run:

+      Mac OS X Tiger or later.

+Requirements to build:

+      Xcode 3.2